trpc-group/trpc-cpp/docs/en/custom_protocol.md

 };
 ```

-*Decode* packs the message.

-*Encode* unpacks the message.
+In this context, *ZeroCopyEncode* refers to unpacking a message, while *ZeroCopyDecode* refers to packing a message.

 Here, we would like to emphasize "RequestId".
 It can be used to identify different request and response messages.
-In
-scenarios where the connection is reused, multiple request and response messages can be transmitted concurrently on the
+In scenarios where the connection is reused, multiple request and response messages can be transmitted concurrently on the same connection.
+If the protocol does not have message identification, the `GetRequest/SetRequest` interfaces do not need to be implemented, and the client will send request messages using a connection pool.
-same connection.
-If the protocol does not have message identification, the `GetRequest/SetRequest` interfaces do not need to be
-implemented, and the client will send request messages using a connection pool.

-#### 2. Implementing the interfaces of codec
+#### Implementing the interfaces of codec

 `ClientCodec` looks like as follows :